rern/RuneUI_enhancement/function_list.md

         - Save the downloaded missing cover arts for local use
 		- Show VU meter in webradio - animated while play Volume
-        - Show pre-mute level on mute
+        - Show pre-mute level instead of 0 on mute
         - Maintain pre-mute level to and get from local database Buttons
+		- Show as icon in Time knob while hidden
+	Library
+		- Improved responsive layout
+		- New icons
+		- Add counts
+		- Improved and exclude leading A, An, The, ', " from sorting
+		- Add icon and breadcrumb heading while browsing
+		- Add index bar
+		- Improved Back button
-		-
+		- Maintain scroll position
+		- Albums with common name display with artist names
 ```